Asahi Shimbun Reduced-size Facsimile Edition 1879〜1999

 Date of Issue Search

 This displays a list of issues based on date of issue.
-It is possible to view date of issue, issuing company (Tokyo headquarters, Osaka headquarters), type of publication and newspaper image.
+It is possible to view date of issue, issuing company (Tokyo headquarters, Osaka headquarters, Seibu headquarters, Nagoya headquarters), type of publication, newspaper image and thumbnail list.

 The default setting is that issuing companies 'Tokyo' and 'Osaka' are checked, with articles from both those issuing companies being searched.